 Because of the that extra value, B2B businesses often invest in :-

 - sales teams to contact customers and have one-to-one selling conversations.

 - meetings, events and other public relations activities to build connections.

-- B2B CRM systems, processes and resources to manage customer relationships long-term.
+- B2B CRM systems to manage customer relationships long-term.

 B2B Case Study - context

 To bring B2B to life, we’re going to use a case study based on a B2B business we used to work with.
 We’ll outline their context, and then focus in on their B2B CRM program.

 We’ll have to obscure some of the facts (the company name, category and target audience for example) to protect their anonymity.